alessandrovalori90/blockbench/benchmark/ethereum/README.md

 ### Starting the clients
-+ `start-multi-clients.sh <nclients> <nservers> <nthreads> [-drop]`: takes as input a number of clients and launch `2.nclients` clients connecting to `2.nclients` miners.
++ `start-multi-clients.sh <nclients> <nservers> <nthreads> [-drop]`: takes as input a number of clients and launch `2.nclients` clients connecting to `2.nclients` miners(if `nclients` more then `nservers` only `nservers` are created, to have more clients then servers play with threads).
 It then performs the following:
     1. Go to each client node in `clients` and invoke `start-client.sh`
         + `start-client.sh <nthreads> <client_index> <nservers>`: start `driver` process at the client node `client_index^{th}` to connect to the server node of index `2.(client_index)` and `2.(client_index)+1`